edgiardina/Ifpa/README.md

 # IFPA Companion
-An app for the International Flipper Pinball Association's rankings
+A cross-platform mobile app for the International Flipper Pinball Association's rankings

 For iOS